silinternational/wecarry-api/CONTRIBUTING.md

 #### GraphQL error responses

-Errors occurring at the top level of a query or mutation, such as an authorization failure of an entire query, should present to the API client with an http OK (200) response with an `errors` object in the response body.
+Errors occurring at the top level of a query or mutation, such as an authorization failure of an entire query, should present to the API client an http OK (200) response with an `errors` object in the response body.
 Internally, this is handled by the helper function `domain.ReportError`, which takes an `error` and a translation key like `"UpdateUser.NotFound"`.
 The `error` is logged to `stderr` and to Rollbar,